soragXYZ/Luchadores-OpenSea-Discord/README.md

 TO DO

-channel offre
 floor by attributes
-fix if bugs
-add other marketplaces
+add other marketplaces (x2y2, sweep ?)